Published on

 Tooth pain can be caused by a variety of factors.
 This may include dental problems or other underlying conditions.
 Here are some common causes of tooth pain:

-Dental treatment – Some dental treatment, including fillings, root canals, or tooth extractions, may cause temporary tooth pain or sensitivity due to the manipulation of the tooth and surrounding tissues.
+• Dental treatment: Some dental treatments, including fillings, root canals, or tooth extractions, may cause temporary tooth pain or sensitivity due to the manipulation of the tooth and surrounding tissues.
 This discomfort usually subsides as the area around the treatment heals.

 It’s important to note that these are general causes of tooth pain, and an accurate diagnosis requires a professional evaluation by a dentist.
 If you experience persistent or severe tooth pain, it is recommended to schedule an appointment with a dental professional to determine the specific cause and receive appropriate treatment.

-You can book an appointment with an emergency dentist to stop tooth pain fast at FHDC online 24/7 via our website or you can call our friendly reception team for advice during normal opening hours.
-If you would like to register with us a a new patient, you can do so here.
+You can book an appointment with an emergency dentist to stop tooth pain fast at FHDC online 24/7 via our website, or you can call our friendly reception team for advice during normal opening hours.
+If you would like to register with us as a new patient, you can do so here.

 stop-tooth-pain-fast